ddixonAI/TheResampledBrain/content/post/2021-07-05-about/index.markdown

 Hello!

 My name is Derek Dixon, and this is probably going to be yet another blog wherein the author rambles on about their trivial learnings in data science.
-I am 30 years old, and in 2019 I pivoted my career to data science.
-Currently, I develop predictive models for large managed care insurer while also pursuing a masters in data science from St. Louis University.
+In 2019 I pivoted my career from actuarial to general data analytics.
+Currently, I develop predictive models for large managed care insurer while pursuing a masters in data science from St. Louis University.

 My ideas about what this blog will be are only half-baked and will likely evolve over time as I post.
 But currently those half-baked ideas are as follows: